jovian-explorer/exo_k/README.md

 under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 679030/WHIPLASH).

 The framework for this documentation has been developped by Aurelien Falco using Sphinx.
+The Framework for automatic testing has been developped by Alexandre Mechineau.

 # last release (see past releases below)

-v1.0.2 (June 2021): Adds a few missing dependencies.
-Enables computation of thermal emission spectra with scattering through the two-stream method (full documentation pending).
-Enables creating Xtables for a mix of gases (CIA can be added as well).
-Solves some issues with the 2018 Hitran CIA format.
+v1.2.0 (July 2022): The model for atmospheric evolution is finally stable and documented.
+The atm module has also seen several note worthy additions: surface albedo, oceans.
+We also added a framework for an automatic test suite.
+In particular, we can test several python versions.
+Additional tests should rapidly come along.
+Rosseland and Planck mean opacities can now be computed from radiative tables.

 # Installation